 I am seeking treatment because I can’t get back to training or work

 Often a runner or active person with outer hip pain comes into our office.
 He/she is here because:

-- The had outer hip pain and continued to run or do their activities.
+- They had outer hip pain and continued to run, work, or do their activities.

-- They took anti-inflammatories so they could continue to run or do their activities.
+- They took anti-inflammatories so they could continue to run, work, or do their activities.

-- They took on the mindset that they will “just run through the pain or their activities.”
+- They took on the mindset that they will just run or work through the pain or their activities.